 “A lot actually.”
 I admitted.
 “C’mon, lets get out of here and you can see for yourselves.”

 I was dialing 911 as I emerged from the garage.
-I don’t remember if they answered or not, or what was said.
-I think I actually dropped the phone.
+I don’t remember if they answered or not, or if anything was said.
+I think I dropped the phone.

-Pretty soon Joel was standing beside me with Lily and Bruce made it out with Vlad.
+Moments later, Joel was standing beside me with Lily and before long Bruce made it out with Vlad.
 Eventually we were all standing there, mouths agape.
-The destruction we’d wrought upon the downtown core was obvious, but other than a casual glance, nobody was looking at it.
+The destruction we’d wrought upon the downtown core was obvious, but other than a casual glance, nobody was really looking at it.
 The thin, kilometer-long ship hanging silently in midair above the city was just too much of a distraction.

-The Aurelana completed its transit and appeared over the city near the source of the event, as programmed.
-Alarms went off immediately as Lana flashed pictures of the broken towers on the screens while she analyzed details of the scene below them.
+The Aurelana had completed its transit and appeared over the city near the source of the event, as programmed.
+As the incoming boom of its arrival wave faded, alarms went off.
+Aurelana flashed pictures of the broken towers on the screens while she analyzed details of the scene below them.

-“Captain,” Lana said.
+“Captain,” the ship said.
 “The pressure wave from our arrival has exasperated previous structural damage.
-That large tower will collapse shortly and there are multiple life signs still in there.”
+That large curved tower will collapse shortly and there are multiple life signs in there.”

-Captain Zaughn looked at Jordrye, The instructor just shrugged, remaining unwilling to interfere in the process.
-Zaughn ordered the ship forward to laterally support the building so that it would remain upright and it could be cleared.
+Captain Zaughn looked at Jordrye, but the instructor just shrugged, seemingly unwilling to interfere in the process of letting his students figure it out.
+Zaughn’s brow furrowed, then he ordered the ship forward.
 As the ship moved into position, he turned to Shai’Hara-Lee.

 “You need to take a launch and get this treaty signed.
 You know the protocol.
-We can neither communicate our intentions or help directly without a treaty in place.
-For now we’ll try and hold this building up and hope that they understand that we’re trying to help.”
+We can neither communicate or help properly without a treaty in place.
+For now we’ll try and hold this building up.”
+He sighed.
+“I hope that they understand that we’re trying to help.”

 “Yessir,” Shai’Hara-Lee said and headed to the launch bay.
 Jordrye nodded his approval at the Captains actions.

-“‘Lana, Run a search for networks and get a linguistic analysis,” ordered the Captain.
+“Aurelana, run a search for a planetary network and get a linguistic analysis,” ordered the Captain.
 “She’s going to need it.”

 “Send it to the launch.”

-The creaking noise of steel grinding on steel tore through the air as the largest tower wobbled a bit.
-The big ship silently angled about then somewhat ungraciously bumped up against the building, almost as if to keep it from falling.
+The garage was well outside the downtown core, but we could clearly hear the steel grinding on steel as the largest tower, the Bow, wobbled.
+We watched as the big ship angled about in eerie silence, then somewhat ungraciously bumped up against the building, almost as if to keep it from falling over.

 “We had something to do with that?”
 Lily said slowly, pointing at the ship.

 “No,” I pointed at the creaking steel tower.
 “But look at the holes through the buildings.
 They all line up with… here.
-Whatever we did went through everything!”
+Whatever we did, it went through everything!”

 “And that?”
 Joel pointed at the ship.

 “I dunno where that… Pencil ship came from.
-It’s definitely not from around here.”
+I don’t think its from around here.”

-As we watched, a chamber that looked suspiciously like the chamber of a six shooter pivoted down from the ship about halfway along its length.
-One of the ‘bullets’ slid out of it’s chamber, then changed direction so it was angled directly toward them.
+As we watched, a portion of the ship about halfway along its length pivoted down from the main hull, looking disconcertingly like the chamber of a six shooter.
+One of the ‘bullets’ slid out of it’s chamber, then changed direction so it was pointed directly toward them.

-“Guys,” I nervously stated the obvious.
+“Guys,” I said, taking a step backwards.
 “I think we’re in trouble.”

-There was no warning.
-The smaller ship left the main craft, angled itself towards them, glowed for an microsecond, then it was above them and hovering.
+There was no time to react.
+The smaller ship left the main craft, angled itself towards them, something at the front end glowed blue, and it was hovering above them hovering.
 Instantly.

-“What the?”
-I started to say, then stopped as a door slid open in the bottom of the ship.
+“What the…” I started to say, then stopped.
+A panel slid open in the bottom of the small ship.